 July 9, 2019 - Author: Joy Landis, Michigan State University Entomology

 Not one but two post-doctoral researchers in Michigan State University’s Department of Entomology have been selected for 2019 fellowships by the National Institute of Food and Agriculture (NIFA).
 Awarded annually to post-docs from around the country, the program was launched in 2010 to help develop the next generation of research, education and extension professionals who will lead agriculture into the future by solving current and future societal challenges.
-This year, MSU secured eight of the 71 awards granted to post-docs.
+This year, MSU secured seven of the 71 awards granted to post-docs.

 Andrea Glassmire has been awarded $155,000 to delve deeper into an accepted principle of sustainable pest management: increasing plant biodiversity on farms will decrease pest problems.
 She is studying the mostly overlooked role of diversity in plant odors and the influence of combinations of odors emitted by neighboring plants.
 Glassmire hypothesizes that these blends of odors influence plant and insect interactions from the start, when insects are searching out favorable plants.
 Whether the insect is a pest or natural enemy that can provide biocontrol of pests, better understanding the influence of crop odor diversity on which insects will visit or colonize plants can improve pest management strategies.